Sumo Logic: Technology and acquisitions

 Sumo Logic brands itself as a "continuous intelligence platform" that automates the collection, ingestion and analysis of various types of data into actionable insights for its users.
 In 2019, the company acquired JASK to combine its security operations center (SOC) with Sumo Logic's security information and event management (SIEM) services.
 Sumo Logic works with The Pokémon Company to provide analytics for Pokémon GO, including threats, security vulnerabilities, log aggregation, and security analytics.

-It expanded into security orchestration, automation, and response (SOAR) and security orchestration, automation, and response (SOAR) technology and monitoring workflow software with the acquisitions of DFLabs and Sensu in 2021.
+It expanded into security orchestration, automation, and response (SOAR) technology and monitoring workflow software with the acquisitions of DFLabs and Sensu in 2021.
 That same year, the company announced DevSecOps tools on its continuous intelligence platform for infrastructure observability and telemetry data analytics of enterprise applications.

 Sumo Logic's architecture features an elastic petabyte scale platform that collects, manages, and analyzes enterprise log data, reducing millions of log lines into operational and security insights in real time.
 Its elastic processing is used to collect, manage, and analyze log data, regardless of type, volume, or location.
 A cloud-based approach overcomes the inherent problems of premises-based solutions, including limits on scalability, inefficient or haphazard analysis, and uncontrolled costs.
 Sumo Logic is built around a globally distributed data retention architecture that keeps all log data available for instant analysis, eliminating the need for an enterprise to manage the cost and complexity of data archiving, backups and restoration.
-The service is entirely cloud-based and is maintenance free.
+The service is entirely cloud-based and maintenance-free.

-Awards and recognition

-In January, 2012, RSA named Sumo Logic one of its top 10 finalists for the Most Innovative Company at RSA.
-At the April 2012 Under the Radar Conference, Sumo Logic received the Judge's Choice and the Audience Choice Awards for Performance Monitoring.
-In May 2012, Sumo Logic was named a Red Herring Americas 2012 Top 100 Winner.

-On May 7, 2014, Sumo Logic was named as a Cool Vendor by Gartner in the Application Performance Monitoring (APM) and IT Operations Analytics (ITOA) categories.

-In 2019, Fortune named Sumo Logic one of the 50 Best Workplaces in Technology.
-The same year, Forbes placed Sumo Logic on its Cloud 100 list.
-In December 2019, Sumo Logic was named Best Enterprise Security Product at Computing’s Technology Product Awards.

-On July 6, 2021, industry market research firm, Gartner, named Sumo Logic a Visionary in their 2021 Gartner Magic Quadrant for Security Information and Event Management (SIEM) report.
-The company was named Independent Software Vendor (ISV) Partner of the Year by Amazon Web Services (AWS) later that year.